woofwoofinc/cargo-sphinx/docs/releasing.rst

     cargo login <token>

-Token can be found from `crates.io/me`_.
+Tokens can be found from `crates.io/me`_.
 To make a release, first clean and build the package:

 .. _crates.io/me: https://crates.io/me